Kuroi-Yuki/earthquake-monitoring-using-NodeRED/index.md

-In this tutorial, you'll familiarize yourself with Node-RED, its nodes and its flow-based programming model.
-You'll learn how to extend Node-RED by installing additional nodes, work with external libraries from Node-RED nodes, and create dashboards.
+In this tutorial, you'll familiarize yourself with Node-RED, its nodes, and its flow-based programming model.
+You'll learn how to extend Node-RED by installing additional nodes, working with an external library, and creating dashboards.
 With this tutorial, you build an application that analyzes earthquake-related data along with weather data to understand when and where earthquakes are happening around the world.

-[Node-RED](https://nodered.org/) is an open source visual flow-based programming tool used for wiring not only Internet of Things (IoT) components, but also integrating an ensemble of service APIs, including ones provided by IBM Cloud.
-A node in Node-RED performs a particular function, which typically minimizes the amount of coding that is needed to build a given application.
-If you've never used Node-RED before, you might want to start out by reviewing this brief video tutorial, "[Creating your first Node-RED flow](/videos/creating-your-first-node-red-flow/)."
+[Node-RED](https://nodered.org/) is an open-source visual flow-based programming tool used for wiring not only Internet of Things (IoT) components, but also integrating an ensemble of service APIs, including ones provided by IBM Cloud.
+A node in Node-RED performs a particular functionality, which typically minimizes the amount of coding that is required to build a given application.
+If you've never used Node-RED before, you might want to start by reviewing this brief video tutorial, "[Creating your first Node-RED flow](/videos/creating-your-first-node-red-flow/)."

 Because this tutorial explores the nodes and features of Node-RED, it might not present the optimal way of developing this application.
-Also, the development of the application was in a country or region where the purchase or usage of the [Weather Company Data](https://cloud.ibm.com/catalog/services/weather-company-data) for IBM Cloud service is not allowed.
+It is also worth mentioning that the application presented here was developed in a country or region where the purchase or usage of the [Weather Company Data](https://cloud.ibm.com/catalog/services/weather-company-data) for IBM Cloud service is not allowed.
+I encourage exploring the Weather Company Data service in case its utilization is permitted in your region.

 In this tutorial, you will create a simplified Earthquake Monitoring System.
 The application has two main components:

-* A web service is defined that used an external package that talks to RSOE EDIS Rest API to get info on all earthquakes happening within the last hour.
-The location name that corresponds to each earthquake point is then taken in order to extract the location coordinates (longitude & latitude) using GeoNames node.
-Based on the coordinates,  the current weather conditions are retrieved using an OpenWeatherMap.
+* A *web service* that uses [real-time GeoJSON feeds](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) from the USGS Earthquake Hazard Program for displaying earthquake information every hour.
+Based on the location coordinates (longitude & latitude) of a given earthquake point, the current weather conditions are retrieved using an [OpenWeatherMap](https://home.openweathermap.org/).

-* A dashboard that displays a world map.
-When the web service is called, the returned data is stored in a Cloudant database and also displayed on a map in the dashboard using the worldmap node.
-Three dashboard nodes are used here for displaying the points on the map, displaying the latest tweet on earthquakes happening along with a chart with the frequency of the earthquakes happening in each area.
+* A *dashboard* that displays the earthquake points retrieved from the web service component, whose details are also saved in a Cloudant database, onto a world map.
+Additionally, the latest earthquake-related tweets, as well as the frequency of the earthquakes happening in each region, are presented.

 So let's get started!